The Wheaton Blog

 - Name Changes

-Name changes are often red flags in the moving industry because for a company to ditch names frequently, it may mean something fishy is going on.
+Name changes are often red flags in the moving industry because for a company to ditch names frequently, it may mean something unprofessional is going on.
 The Better Business Bureau has warned against multiple name changes because it often indicates a scam.
 The company can’t remove all the one-star reviews from their Google listing, so they just start over.

-Check the local company’s address and information about licensing and insurance.
+Check the company’s address and information about licensing and insurance.
 Do they say the company’s full name when answering the phone?
 If so, this indicates consistency.
 If not, something might be going on you don’t want any part of.

 - Low Estimate